thomasorb/learning-machines/linux/welcome_to_celeste.md

 ### Find help on how to use a linux shell

-If you're new to it and want to google some help know that `shell` , bash`, command line` are more or less the same stuff.
+If you're new to it and want to google some help, know that `shell` , `bash`, `command line` are more or less the same stuff.

 You could find some help by looking at :
 * https://ryanstutorials.net/linuxtutorial/